hcnoh/rl-collection-pytorch/README.md

     ```

 3. Install other packages to run OpenAI Gym environments.
 These are dependent on the development setting of your machine.

-    *Note*: The environment's names could be different depending on the version of OpenAI Gym.

 4. Install PyTorch.
 The version of PyTorch should be greater or equal than 1.7.0.